cs3451-f21/cs3451-f21.github.io/_pages/schedule.md

 ## Schedule

 The schedule will very likely change, but it represents the current best estimate of what topics will be covered and when.
-The MIDTERM will happen the 8th week (Oct 8 or 10), and is initially scheduled for the 8th.
+The MIDTERM will happen the OCt 19th.
 It may moved if need be.

 We will update it here and post announcements on canvas when things change.